Coalescing Brownian flows: A new approach: Schramm--Smirnov topology and flows

 \subsection{The space of coalescing flows}

-First we introduce the notion when a tube is \emph{crossed} or \emph{traversed} by a continuous path in $\R^d$ with a specified starting time.
-A continuous path $\gamma$ with starting time $t$ is just a continuous map $\gamma:[t, \infty) \to \R^d$ and is denoted by $(\gamma, t)$.
-We will say that a tube $\Tube$ is \emph{crossed} or \emph{traversed} by $(\gamma, t)$ if $t \le t_0$, $(\gamma(t_0), t_0) \in \partial_0 T$, $(\gamma(t_1), t_1) \in \partial_1 T$ and $(\gamma(s), s) \in [T]$ for all $s \in (t_0, t_1)$, where $t_0$ and $t_1$ be the start time and the end time of $T$ respectively.
+First, we introduce the notion of \emph{crossing} or \emph {traversing} for a tube by a continuous path in $\R^d$ with a specified starting time.
+A continuous path $\gamma$ with starting time $t$ is just a continuous map $\gamma\dvtx [t, \infty) \to\R^d$ and is denoted by $(\gamma, t)$.
+We will say that a tube $T$ is \emph {crossed} or \emph{traversed} by $(\gamma, t)$ if $t \le t_0$, $(\gamma(t_0), t_0) \in\partial_0 T$, $(\gamma(t_1), t_1) \in \partial_1 T$ and $(\gamma(s), s) \in[T]$ for all $s \in(t_0, t_1)$, where $t_0$ and $t_1$ are the start time and the end time of $T$, respectively.
 Informally, this means that the trajectory of the path $\gamma$ enters the tube $T$ through the lower face $\partial_0 T$ and stays in it throughout until it exits $T$ through its upper face $\partial_1 T$.
 Given any (finite or infinite) collection of such continuous paths with starting times, we can associate the subset of $\TUBE$ which consists of all the tubes which are crossed by at least one path from the collection.
-For example, in the case $d=1$, for a family of continuous (random) paths which are trajectories of some coalescing Brownian particles starting from different space-time points in $\R^2$, via above association, we naturally can obtain an element in $\{0,1\}^{\TUBE}$, which should contain a lot of information about the coalescing paths.
+For example, in the case $d=1$, for a family of continuous (random) paths which are trajectories of some coalescing Brownian particles starting from different space--time points in $\R^2$, we can naturally obtain via the above association an element of $\{0,1\}^{\TUBE}$.
+This contains a lot of information about the coalescing paths.
 This suggests taking $\{0,1\}^{\TUBE}$ as a state-space for the Brownian web.
 But as indicated in \cite{SchrammSmirnov11}, this turns out to be too big and unwieldy for our purpose.
-Instead, note that a subset of $\TUBE$ consisting of all the tubes which are crossed by some collection of paths can not be arbitrary as some compatibility condition has to be satisfied.
+Instead, note that a subset of $\TUBE $ consisting of all the tubes which are crossed by some collection of paths cannot be arbitrary: some compatibility conditions must be satisfied.
 The following partial order on tubes, which mirrors that of \cite{SchrammSmirnov11} will help to clarify the structure.